-Associate Dean, Office of Land-Grant Affairs
+Associate Dean, Director of Translational Research Programs, Office of Land-Grant Affairs

 Julie C. Suarez serves as the associate dean for Land-Grant Affairs.
 Her responsibilities include strengthening the connections between New York’s Land-Grant college, policy makers and the community at large.
 In her role, she is committed to bringing science-based knowledge relating to food, agriculture, and life sciences into the public domain.
 She’s been engaged in several initiatives undertaken by the college, including the establishment of a Center of Excellence in Food and Agriculture Innovation and the Institute of Food Safety at Cornell AgriTech, the New Yok Hemlock Woolly Adelgid project, the New York State Soil Health and Resiliency Program, the Cornell Small Farms FarmOps and Equitable Farm Futures program, and the visionary expansion of two flagship outreach programs, Cornell PRO-DAIRY and the New York State Integrated Pest Management Program.

 As the inaugural director of translational research programs, Ms Suarez works with our state-funded research programs and centers to provide strategic support and guidance, evaluate and advance synergies among programs in areas of mutual interest, and increase opportunities for new sources of external funding to fulfill our Land-Grant mission and commitment to New York state.